In what form will I receive the information?

 A text message will be received from the number 1789.

 This number is unique to BE-Alert.
 If you store this number in your phone, you are 100% sure that the text message is from BE-Alert.

-Did you receive a text message from the number 8686?
-That is possible.
-This can also be used for BE-Alert.
-However, this number will only send messages of public interest, such as a change in the garbage collection.
+You can also get a text message from the number 8686.
+This number will only send messages of public interest, such as a change in rubbish collection day.
 8686 is a commercial number.
-So it is certainly possible that other companies also use this number.
+So it is certainly possible that other companies are also using that number.